marcotuliopin/supa-library/README.md

 # supa-library
 My implementation of various algorithms, made for studying purposes.
-(2022) Most of the code were written in C++.
+Most of the code is written in C++.

 ## Content